Mobility Group

 The laboratory and clinical teams work closely together to promote research and clinical trials as part of clinical practice and access for all.
 As a group, they are highly committed to training the next generation of scientists and doctors at RJAH and work closely with affiliated Universities at Keele, Manchester and Chester to deliver this.

-The Muscle Team continues to hold “Centre of Clinical Excellence” status for paediatric and adult patients, an award given by the Muscular Dystrophy UK (MDUK) in 2019.
-This is currently undergoing the standard 3-year review audit, delayed due to COVID.
-The team were also proud to be awarded Duchenne Muscular Dystrophy (DMD) HUB status in November 2019 for DMD clinical trials.
+The Muscle Team continues to hold “Centre of Clinical Excellence” status for paediatric and adult patients, an award given by the Muscular Dystrophy UK (MDUK) in 2019, and then re-issued after a further audit with added clinical excellence in research as well as Centre of clinical excellence for paediatrics and adult patients in 2024.
+The team were also proud to be awarded Duchenne Muscular Dystrophy (DMD) HUB status in November 2019 for DMD clinical trials and since then in 2024 have also been accredited as a Duchenne accredited centre, by the World Duchenne association.

 The Laboratory Research Team have had a productive year working on active research projects funded by UK-based charities.
 Beyond the impact of the charity-funded work on advancing research into neuromuscular disorders, grant awards benefit the research group enormously by retaining the best scientists; by facilitating new researchers with valuable skills to join the discipline; by training the next generation of researchers; and by facilitating new transnational research collaborations.
 The team are particularly grateful to the Orthopaedic Institute for their support of pilot studies within CIND which is a vital step towards gaining proof-of-concept evidence for larger grant applications to external funding organisations.